Claws and Effects: Submissions Guidelines

 *Please be aware that issues 1-28 can be found in the archives of our old site at www.clockwisecat.blogspot.com.
 All issues from 29 on are housed here.

-Clockwise Cat is a Zen-Surrealist literary webzine appearing seasonally that features verse, visual art, reviews, and invective (polemics and satire).
+Clockwise Cat: The Dada Verse is a Zen-Surrealist* literary webzine appearing seasonally that features verse (prose poesie and stanza poesie) and visual art.
 Please read further in order to ascertain just what we seek in terms of submissions.

-Rule #1: Please read the Editorial Manifesto, located in the menu options, for a rad narrative as to why, exactly, we exist.
+Rule #1: Please read the Editorial Manifesto, located in the menu options on the main page under the banner, for rad-ass narratives as to why, exactly, we exist.

 Rule #2: Please peruse previous issues to get an idea as to what Clockwise Cat is looking for content-wise, and style-wise.
-Be aware that many previous issues can be found both here, as well as at our previous site: www.clockwisecat.blogspot.com.
+Be aware that many previous issues can be found both here at this site, as well as at our previous site: www.clockwisecat.blogspot.com.

 Rule #3: Please adhere to the following guidelines.
 Failure to do so will earn you a cyber-spanking, plus DISQUALIFICATION FROM CONSIDERATION.*